Bird goes after helmet laws for electric scooters

 In February, the company sponsored a bill in the California State Legislature that's aimed at getting rid of most of these safety rules.
 The bill proposed doing away with the helmet and driver's license requirements and raising the maximum speed of the scooters to 20 mph.
 It also said riders should be allowed to cruise on sidewalks.
 This bill has quietly made its way through the state assembly and is now up for the senate vote.
 And it's looking likely to pass.

-In the months since it was introduced, however, AB-2989 has been watered down by about ten amendments.
+In the months since it was introduced, however, AB-2989 has been watered down by about 10 amendments.
 As it now stands, all current regulations remain except for the helmet provision.
 If passed, the bill would permit people 18 and over to legally ride the electric scooters without a helmet, just like a bike.
 That may be convenient, but it's not exactly safe.

 "If you hit a pothole on a bicycle with a big wheel, you could have a problem.
 You hit a pothole on this little thing, you're going to go down," said forensic kinesiologist James Kent, who runs a consultation practice in Southern California.
 "If I fall over sideways and I can't break that fall and don't have a helmet on, I can potentially kill myself."

 Dockless, rentable, electric scooters are the latest Silicon Valley trend to upset the regulatory world.
-Over the past six months, the two biggest VC-backed companies -- Bird and Lime -- have dropped their scooters on the sidewalks of unsuspecting cities across the US.
+Over the past six months, the two biggest VC-backed companies, Bird and Lime, have dropped their scooters on the sidewalks of unsuspecting cities across the US.
 From San Francisco to Denver and Austin to Atlanta, lawmakers have been trying to figure out how to deal with the law-breaking scooter riders and grievances from hundreds of residents.

-Santa Monica, California, the first city to get the scooters last September, filed a complaint against Bird in December on nine criminal counts.
+Santa Monica, California, which last September became the first city to get the scooters, filed a complaint against Bird in December on nine criminal counts.
 Bird signed a $300,000 plea deal with that city two months later.
 In San Diego, police started issuing tickets of up to $250 to riders who weren't wearing helmets.
-And San Francisco cracked down the number of the vehicles allowed on city streets with its own scooter law in April.
+And San Francisco cracked down on the number of the vehicles allowed on city streets with its own scooter law in April.

-Bird said that's why legislation like AB-2989 is necessary -- to have consistent laws across the state.
+Bird said that's why legislation like AB-2989 is necessary: to have consistent laws across the state.

 "Our goal in supporting this legislation continues to be providing riders of shared scooters and e-bikes with more consistent ridership rules so that people can embrace sustainable shared mobility," a Bird spokeswoman said.
 The company also said it sends free helmets to all active riders if they pay for shipping costs.